Cocoa for Generations Aims to Protect Families in Cocoa-Farming Communities

 The PCAP is our strategic approach to protecting children in cocoa farming communities and sets out how we identify, prevent and mitigate human rights issues with a focus on child and forced labor in our extended cocoa supply chain.
 Our PCAP approach comprises four main levers, designed to be mutually reinforcing:

 - Implementing robust child labor monitoring and remediation systems (CLMRS) has proven to have the potential to meaningfully reduce the risks, prevalence and severity of child labor, and it’s a model we expect all suppliers to have in place in West Africa by 2025.
 We are proud to share we are expanding CLMRS across our cocoa supply chain in West Africa with nearly 70% (from 51% in 2019) of total volumes of cocoa sourced in Côte d’Ivoire and Ghana coming from farmer groups that have CLMRS in place, across 58,000 households.

-- Women and girls empowerment is a dynamic and transformative process of change, which requires to address gender inequalities and disempowerment across multiple dimensions which also presents a variety of entry points for the transformation is needed to reshape the future of cocoa.
+- Women and girls' empowerment is a dynamic and transformative process of change, which requires addressing gender inequalities and disempowerment across multiple dimensions; this also presents a variety of entry points for the transformation needed to reshape the future of cocoa.
 To address these challenges, we have partnered with the Royal Tropical Institute (KIT) to conduct qualitative research to understand and explain behaviors, experiences, and attitudes in relation to the inequality and disempowerment that women face in their daily lives in cocoa growing communities in Côte d’Ivoire, Ghana, and Indonesia.
 It was concluded that the longer-term, often overlooked and neglected “mainstreaming” work of changing mindsets and social norms is essential if we want to make meaningful progress in lowering barriers to equality, reducing poverty, and unlocking the full potential of women and girls.
 Mars is taking action by embedding a gender transformative lens into its cocoa policies, strategies, partnerships and programs linked to human rights, the environment, and farmer income.
-The complete results of this first phase of research are bundled in the Empathy Report, which can be accessed through here.
+The complete results of this first phase of research are bundled in the Empathy Report, which can be accessed here.